 Article 5 - Board of Directors

-5.1 The affairs of the Corporation shall be managed and administered by a Board of Directors (the “Board”) consisting of 9 Directors, all of whom shall be elected Full Members.
+5.1 The affairs of the Corporation shall be managed and administered by a Board of Directors (the “Board”) consisting of 7 Directors, all of whom shall be elected Members.

-5.2 Any individual who is eighteen (18) years of age or older, who is not un-discharged bankrupt, who has the power under law to contract and is a member in good standing of the Corporation, may be nominated for election as a Director.
+5.2 Any individual who is eighteen (18) years of age or older, who is not un-discharged bankrupt, who has the power under law to contract, who is not a current employee of the Corporation, who is not a former employee of the Corporation whose employment services ceased within the last two (2) calendar years, and is a member in good standing of the Corporation, may be nominated for election as a Director.

 5.3 The election of Directors will take place annually at the Annual General Meeting as follows:

-5.3.1 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with subsection b.
+5.3.1 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with section 5.3.2.

-5.3.2 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with subsection a.
+5.3.2 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with section 5.3.1.